-The fall session of Wednesday Night Alive (WNA) is September 13 through October 25, 2023.
+The fall session of Wednesday Night Alive (WNA) is September 11 through October 30, 2024 at the Downtown Campus and September 11 through October 23, 2024 at the Edmond Campus.
 There are classes for children, youth, and adults both in person, online, and On Demand.
 Classes are offered before and after dinner.

 Dinner is served each Wednesday at both campuses from 5:15 – 6:15 p.m.
-Meals are $10 for adults and free for children 18 and under.
+Meals are FREE for everyone during this fall session of Wednesday Night Alive.
 The Downtown Campus meal is served in the Christian Life Center.
 The Edmond Campus meal is served in the Worship Center.

 Wednesday Night Alive Live Streaming